 “Feeling gratitude and not expressing it is like wrapping a present and not giving it.”

-In the spirit of William Arthur Ward’s words, I’d like to express my gratitude for your membership in our electric cooperative.
-Because of your connection to LaGrange County REMC, we are able to make our community a better place.
+In the spirit of this quote by author William Arthur Ward, I’d like to take this opportunity to express my gratitude for your membership in our electric cooperative.
+Because of your connection to Orange County REMC, we are able to make our community a better place.

 I generally use this space to provide updates on new projects and developments and report out on the progress of ongoing initiatives.
 We share these updates so that all of our consumer-members have a window into our priorities, progress and challenges.
-However, during this season of giving thanks, it’s important to let you, and other members of LaGrange County REMC, know the impact you have on our co-op and the greater community, likely in ways you may not even realize.
+However, during this season of giving thanks, I think it’s equally important to let you and other consumer-members of Orange County REMC know just what an impact you have on our co-op and the greater community, likely in ways you may not even realize.

 As part of the cooperative business model, one of our core principles is “Concern for Community.”
 While our priority is always to provide safe, reliable and affordable energy, we view our role in the community as a catalyst for good.

-When you attend co-op events, alert us to problems and provide suggestions online or to our employees, you help us improve operations and thus better serve the larger co-op membership.
+When you attend co-op events, alert us to problems, provide suggestions online or to our employees, you help us improve operations and thereby better serve our community.

-Because we are led by members of our community, we are able to get a first-hand perspective on community priorities, thereby enabling us to make more informed decisions on long-term investments.
-This can be seen in the recent launch of our community solar program, Co-op Solar, and our ongoing research and observation of emerging rural broadband programs.
+Because we are locally governed by members of our community, we are able to get a first-hand perspective on community priorities, thereby enabling us to make more informed decisions on long-term investments, such as high-speed broadband, community solar programs, equipment and technology upgrades.

-We are thankful that our co-op board members carve out time to attend training sessions, participate in planning meetings and keep informed about industry trends, which results in better informed advisors that serve the co-op’s interests in a way that our consumer-members expect and deserve.
+We are thankful that our co-op board members carve out time to attend important training sessions, participate in planning meetings and keep abreast of industry trends.
+This investment in time results in better informed advisers that serve the co-op’s interests in a way that our consumer-members expect and deserve.

 On a more personal note, we appreciate the countless acts of kindness our lineworkers and other employees receive when they are working in severe weather and dangerous conditions.
 Our employees are thankful for your patience and consideration when we are trying to restore power during challenging situations and prolonged periods.

 Orange County REMC was originally established 81 years ago to bring electricity to our area when no one else would.
 The cooperative is a reflection of our local community and its evolving needs.
 Together, let’s continue making our corner of the world a better place.
 We can’t do it without you, and for that, we’re thankful for your membership.